 Nuclear Data Libraries

 Nuclear data relevant to neutrons has been collected for the better part of the last century.
 Nuclear data available for modeling and simulations is collected and published in evaluated data files.
 There are many versions of evaluated nuclear data, which all aim to characterize the relevant physics backed by experimental results.
-For example, the primary U.S. based nuclear data file is the Evaluated Nuclear Data File (ENDF).
+For example, the primary U.S.-based nuclear data file is the Evaluated Nuclear Data File (ENDF).
 Other nations or organizations also have independent evaluations of the available nuclear data.
 Examples of other nuclear data libraries are the Russian National Library of Nuclear Data (ROSFOND), the European Joint Evaluated Fission and Fusion (JEFF) Nuclear Data Library, and the International Reactor Dosimetry and Fusion File (IRDFF).

 Figure 14 shows the evaluation of 197Au (n,2n) reaction for various libraries.
 In some cases, the library evaluation can be drastically different.
 However, sometimes the libraries are drawing from the same data and models, which can be noted by the overlapping evaluations.